"Boss lady driving a beast": 23-year-old celebrates revving success with new BMW

 Woman’s happy reaction to new car goes viral

-In a similar article, Briefly News reported a Johannesburg woman's recent car purchase has taken TikTok by storm, where her excitement has trended.
+In a similar article, Briefly News reported that a Johannesburg woman's recent car purchase took TikTok by storm, where her excitement trended.

-TikTok user shared a video of her reaction when the man from the dealership drove her car into to her house.
-The moment was captured in a video, and the pure happiness shown by her has been trending.
+A TikTok user shared a video of her reaction when the man from the dealership delivered her car.
+The moment was captured in a video and the pure happiness shown by her has been trending.

 Source: Briefly News